EdenWise/hjcrc/HJCSICextra.md

 ![alt text](images/05_ages-of-civilization_eden.svg)
 However when human beings reached the top of the food chain, civilization began to be dominated by the male disposition.
 These men, originally larger in size, would sometimes become self-first/narcissistic because the checks on balance were disappearing.
-In fear, the ancestors of the Hebrews began underwriting[^underwrote] these men to get personal safety.
+In fear, the ancestors of the Hebrews underwrote[^underwrote] these men to get personal safety.
 Afraid on community punishment, they kept this knowledge largely silent (even from the narcissistic men).
 The narcissistic men grew even more spoiled and immobile in their thinking.